rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 [Tetra] is a simple 2D game framework, inspired by XNA and Raylib.
 This month, versions [0.4.1][tetra-041] and [0.4.2][tetra-042] were released, featuring:

-- Improved Serde support
+- Improved Serde support;
-- Various fixes and improvements to the built-in `Camera` type
+- Various fixes and improvements to the built-in `Camera` type;
-- Many documentation improvements, based on user feedback
+- Many documentation improvements, based on user feedback.

 In addition, Tetra 0.5 is planned for release in early September.
 For more information on the upcoming changes, see the [changelog][tetra-changelog].